Quantum field theory in curved spacetime: Overview

 Ordinary quantum field theories, which form the basis of Standard Model, are defined in flat Minkowski space, which is an excellent approximation when it comes to describing the behavior of microscopic particles in weak gravitational fields like those found on Earth.
 In order to describe situations in which gravity is strong enough to influence (quantum) matter, yet not strong enough to require quantization itself, physicists have formulated quantum field theories in curved spacetime.
 These theories rely on general relativity to describe a curved background spacetime, and define a generalized quantum field theory to describe the behavior of quantum matter within that spacetime.

 For non-zero cosmological constants, on curved spacetimes quantum fields lose their interpretation as asymptotic particles.
 Only in certain situations, such as in asymptotically flat spacetimes (zero cosmological curvature), can the notion of incoming and outgoing particle be recovered, thus enabling one to define an S-matrix.
 Even then, as in flat spacetime, the asymptotic particle interpretation depends on the observer (i.e., different observers may measure different numbers of asymptotic particles on a given spacetime).

 Another observation is that unless the background metric tensor has a global timelike Killing vector, there is no way to define a vacuum or ground state canonically.
 The concept of a vacuum is not invariant under diffeomorphisms.
 This is because a mode decomposition of a field into positive and negative frequency modes is not invariant under diffeomorphisms.
-If '(t) is a diffeomorphism, in general, the Fourier transform of exp['(t)] will contain negative frequencies even if k > 0.
+If $t'(t)$ is a diffeomorphism, then, in general, the Fourier transform of $e^{i k t'(t)}$ will contain negative frequencies even if $k > 0$.
 Creation operators correspond to positive frequencies, while annihilation operators correspond to negative frequencies.
-This is why a state which looks like a vacuum to one observer cannot look like a vacuum state to another observer; it could even appear as a heat bath under suitable hypotheses.
+This is why a state that looks like a vacuum to one observer cannot look like a vacuum state to another observer; it could even appear as a heat bath under suitable hypotheses.

 Since the end of the 1980s, the local quantum field theory approach due to Rudolf Haag and Daniel Kastler has been implemented in order to include an algebraic version of quantum field theory in curved spacetime.
 Indeed, the viewpoint of local quantum physics is suitable to generalize the renormalization procedure to the theory of quantum fields developed on curved backgrounds.
 Several rigorous results concerning QFT in the presence of a black hole have been obtained.
 In particular the algebraic approach allows one to deal with the problems mentioned above arising from the absence of a preferred reference vacuum state, the absence of a natural notion of particle and the appearance of unitarily inequivalent representations of the algebra of observables.